jamesallen0351/regression-project/README.md

 ## Key Findings and Takeaways

-- Write any key findings here
+- The number of bedrooms has an affect on property value

+- The number of bathrooms has an affect on property value

+- The Linear Regression test data outperformed the baseline in predicting property value

+- Counties and Tax include:
+    - Los Angeles : 1.38 %
--
+    - Orange : 1.21 %

--
+    - Ventura : 1.19 %

 ## Next steps

 - With more time I would do:

     - a.
+Explore the year built and age of propety compared to property value

     - b.
+Refine my models with different parameters and run additional tests

     - c.
+Map out county locations and run models on specific counties

 ## To Recreate my project